Use the Load Configuration settings to specify how LoadNinja will simulate virtual users (VUs) in your load scenario.

 1. You can use up to

-20 ramp-up steps in LoadNinja tests.
+20 ramp-up steps in a scenario.

 In the right part of the Load Configuration panel, LoadNinja shows the currently specified ramp-up settings in a visual form.
 The visualization is based on the gradually increasing number of virtual users over the duration of the load test:

-If selected, then, before starting the test, LoadNinja will show IP addresses of cloud machines on which LoadNinja will simulate virtual users.
+If selected, then, before starting the load test, LoadNinja will show IP addresses of cloud machines on which LoadNinja will simulate virtual users.

 Select this check box if the tested website works behind a firewall or proxy.
 For example, if it is available in your local network only.
 Having the list of IP addresses, you can configure your firewall to pass external requests to the tested server.
-See Test Web Apps in Local Network With Endpoint for more information.
+See Test Web Apps in Local Network for more information.

 The wait time is counted against the load testing time purchased under your plan.